 Packing Casserole Dishes

 Cookware dishes are typically heavier and bulkier than dinner plates.
-You should wrap each piece using the same techniques as dinnerware, starting with heavier items at the bottom of the box.
+Wrap each piece using the same techniques as dinnerware, starting with the heavier items at the bottom of the box.
 Since fewer large pieces will fit in a box, it’s best to fill in the empty space with smaller dishes.

 Packing Food Prep and Storage Dishes